 In addition to that, here are some additional analysis points that every architect should consider:

 I feel concrete as a primary material just feels too bulky.
 It kind of ruins that free-flowing community vibe the architect had in mind.
 Thankfully, these days, we’ve got plenty of lighter options to choose from.
-Think fibre boards, wood or wood cladding, containers, bamboo, ferrocrete or ferro cement and more.
+Think fiber boards, wood or wood cladding, containers, bamboo, ferrocrete or ferro cement and more.

 Habitat 67 could only reach 12 storeys because its structure partially supported the weight.
 The framing weight was carried by the inner walls, stairwells, and courtyards.
-However, I believe we can now explore the possibility of using stronger materials like polymer, carbon fibre, and metal frames to double the height.
+However, I believe we can now explore the possibility of using stronger materials like polymer, carbon fiber, and metal frames to double the height.

 As for India, I think we can explore new ways to stack such modular dwellings and maximize cross ventilation.
 Also, I feel the roofs could be slightly tilted to allow rainwater harvesting and solar panel installation for a ‘net-zero’ building.

-– Archwhispers Team
+– The Archwhispers Editorial Team

 The brutalist Habitat 67 housing complex celebrated its 50th birthday in November 2018.
 Well, guess what?
 That makes the structure 56 years old today!
 So, the Safdie architects decided to do some repair and retrofitting work to make the structure as good as new!